dabao1955/kernel_build_action/SECURITY.md

 ## Note
 [^1]: The `@main` tag may include experimental or unstable changes.
 It is recommended to use stable tags such as `@v1` in production workflows.
 [^2]: Due to limitations of git, we cannot make modifications on the released version.
+[^3]: Legacy branch is only suitable for advanced users would like to modify actions.
+For normal users we suggest to use main branch.